lifeomic/react-native-sdk/README.md

 - `npx react-native start` (from `example` folder)
 - type `i` or `a` to run on either platform

+#### Development

+To try out changes to this codebase in the starter app, run:

+`yarn copyToStarter`

+Or in your own app, run:

+`yarn copyToProject my-custom-project`

 #### Push Notifications for Android and Firebase services Integration Guide

 Push notifications require `react-native-notifications` and Firebase services.